opendatasoft/ods-documentation-explore-api/source/includes/v2/_sources.md

 # Sources

-> Retrieve a list of available sources on `public` domain
+> Retrieve a list of available sources on the `documentation-resource` domain

 ```shell
 curl 'https://documentation-resources.opendatasoft.com/api/v2/'